KxSystems/docs/docs/ml/embedpy/userguide.md

 ### EmbedPy objects

 Foreign objects cannot be directly operated on in q.
 Instead, Python objects are typically represented as `embedPy` objects, which wrap the underlying `foreign` objects.
-This provides the ability to get and set attributes, index, call or convert the underlying `foreign` object to a q.
+This provides the ability to get and set attributes, index, call or convert the underlying `foreign` object to a q object.

 Use `.p.wrap` to create an embedPy object from a foreign object.